Info & FAQ's

 Will there be awards

 Awards are given only to the TUFF-est (one person at the top in each category on both courses).
-The ceremony will be saved for the morning after, Sunday, September 20, 2020, where all the TUFF can stop back in and share their stories with other members.
+The ceremony will be saved for the morning after, Sunday, September 18, 2022.
+We will keep you updated on this plan but the idea is for all the TUFF to stop back in and share their stories with other members.

 Will there be a party?